deep-diver/ai-paper-reviewer/content/paper-reviews/2410.18693/index.md

 > </details>

-> Table 1 presents the main results of four mathematical reasoning benchmarks, comparing the performance of various models using different data synthesis methods.
+> Table 1 presents the main results of four mathematical reasoning benchmarks, comparing different models' performance using various data synthesis methods and highlighting the best scores for each model.

 {{< table-caption >}}